shawnbutton/interview_exercise_template/INSTRUCTIONS.md

 # Instructions

-1. Please solve the following problem using `JavaScript`.
+1. Please solve the following problem using the language your interviewer asked you to use, either `JavaScript` or `Java`.
 1. We are looking for clean, well factored code in order to start a conversation with you.
 1. Treat this problem as a library.
 No UI or file/console input is expected or required.
 1. Provide a full suite of unit tests.